 Discounted Amazon Prime Membership for Students

-Also if you are a college student, you can get a free 6 month trial and then discounted Prime membership for 4 years or until you graduate.
+Also if you are a college student, you can get a free six-month trial and then discounted Prime membership for 4 years or until you graduate.
 During the free trial membership, you would not be able to take advantage of all the Amazon Prime benefits though.
 You would get free Two-Day Shipping, Prime Video, Prime Photos, as well as Student-exclusive deals and discounts.
 The discounted student prime membership does include all the benefits described above.
-To sign up for your free 6 month student trial in the US click here.

 Justifying the Cost of Prime Membership